-The substantial effects of temporal structures can also be analyzed within this agent-based market framework, although an ad-hoc analysis based on the single-firm model presented here may be more suitable as a first step.
-The variability in temporal structures produced some of the most unexpected results, and identifying the determinants of convergence speed could (i) enhance our understanding of the heterogeneity in firm performance and (ii) guide less arbitrary decisions regarding process innovation by identifying the most promising directions within the duration space.
+The understanding of the substantial effects of temporal structures on production dynamics is obviously a major gap to be explored.
+Indeed, the study of temporal structures' effects produced some of the most unexpected results.
+Identifying the determinants of the speed of convergence to a stable regime could (i) enhance our understanding of the sources of heterogeneity in firm performance and (ii) guide less arbitrary decisions regarding process innovations by identifying the most promising directions in the space of phase durations.

-Regarding innovation, we might want to extend the disruptive effect of ideas.
-Although processed independently, production phases are likely more interdependent than what has been assumed in this paper.
-And this implies that innovations targeting one phase might also affect others.
-For example, the execution of one task $h$ may depend on the quality of the execution of the preceding phases $h-1,h-2,\dots$.
-Time-saving innovations do not necessarily imply better processing.
-Or it may be that multiple phases are connected with common equipment or software, that, when modified for the enhancement of one phase will also affect the others.
+Regarding innovation, we may want to add depth to the disruptive effect of creative ideas.
+Although targeted independently, production phases are likely more interdependent than what has been assumed in this paper.
+And this implies that innovations targeting one phase may affect the neighbouring phases.
+For example, the execution of one task $h$ may depend on the quality of the execution of the preceding tasks $h-1,h-2,\dots$.
+This implies that time-saving innovations, although improving some phase $h$, could impede the operation of other tasks.
 It follows that workers with limited knowledge of the entire process may inadvertently cause negative disruptions.
-In this context, a diverse skill set may prove more advantageous than specialization.
+In this context, a diverse skill-set may prove to be more advantageous than mere specialization.
 While specialization is beneficial for production, broader skills may be more useful for innovation, which ultimately enhances productivity.
-In these settings, management strategies such as a well-calibrated turnover of the workers may prove helpful in fostering balanced portfolios of skills that ensure both stable production and high-quality process innovations.
+In these settings, management strategies such as a turnover of the workers may prove helpful in fostering balanced portfolios of skills that ensure both stable production and high-quality process innovations.

 Finally, embedding firms represented by disaggregated processes into macroeconomic models offers another promising direction.
-For example, supply chains are known for their instability, and micro-founding supply chain models could provide insight into how instabilities emerge and propagate.
-A key objective could be identifying the firm-level instabilities that are most disruptive and long-lasting within the chain.
+For example, supply chains are known for their instability, and micro-founding supply chains could provide insight into how instabilities emerge and propagate upstream and downstream.
+A key objective could be the identification of firm-level inefficiencies that are the most disruptive and long-lasting within the chain.